 There is slippery ice; extra care and consideration is needed.
 Travelling and moving forward is difficult; the conditions are unsteady.
 The terrain ahead demands resilience and adaptability as the path forward remains uncertain.

-New Adventures in Sound Art, Ephemeral Resonance, 2025
+New Adventures in Sound Art, Ice Sounds, 2025

 For Ice Follies 2025, The Near North Mobile Media Lab in North Bay is partnering with New Adventures in Sound Art (NAISA), led by sound artist Darren Copeland, to present a collection of audio compositions for Ice Follies 2025.
 Featuring works by Shaughn Martel, Lina Choi, Genevieve Kiessling, Kyle Vanderlaan, and Stephanie Dupuis, these pieces are created using ice sounds recorded on Lake Nipissing and Trout Lake and reflect the festival’s theme, Ozhaashikwaa (The Ice is Slippery).
 Blending natural soundscapes with additional texts and audio elements, the compositions explore the ephemeral and transient nature of ice.
 The works will be showcased at two special listening parties during the outdoor festival and made available online.